 Brown Sugar and Coconut Oil

 It almost sounds like a base for cookies, but a brown sugar and coconut oil hair mask can offer relief if you're suffering from a dry, itchy scalp.
 "The granules in the brown sugar will help exfoliate the scalp without being too harsh on your skin—this will clear the scalp of any flakiness and can help reduce dandruff and itchiness," explains Friese.
 "Coconut oil can stimulate hair growth and slow down hair loss because it penetrates deep into the follicles."
 Like brown sugar, it also promotes scalp health, fighting against lice and dandruff.
 What's more, coconut oil moisturizes the hair, adds shine, and helps to prevent hair breakage and split ends, which can inevitably help hair grow longer.

-Mix two tablespoon of brown sugar and one tablespoon of coconut oil.
+Mix two tablespoons of brown sugar and one tablespoon of coconut oil.
 Work into the hair after shampooing, focusing on the scalp.
 Rinse and continue with conditioner.